Handling of Deviations SOP

 Critical Attribute:

-A critical attribute is one that defines the product and contributes to safety, identity, purity, strength, or quality.
+A critical attribute defines the product and contributes to safety, identity, purity, strength, or quality.
 Critical attributes are usually detectable during product testing.

 Unplanned Deviation:

 An accidental or unanticipated non-conformance or deviation observed or noticed during or after the execution of an activity.
-An unplanned deviation can be critical or major or minor in nature.
+An unplanned deviation can be critical major or minor.

 For example: